JuliaDynamics/Agents.jl/docs/src/tutorial.md

       * This Tutorial is also available as a YouTube video: [https://youtu.be/fgwAfAa4kt0](https://youtu.be/fgwAfAa4kt0)

-In Agents.jl a central structure called `AgentBasedModel` contains all data of a simulation and maps unique IDs (integers) to agent instances.
+In Agents.jl a central abstract structure called `AgentBasedModel` contains all information necessary to run a simulation: the evolution rule (also called dynamic rule), the agents of the simulation, and other global properties relevant to the simulation. `AgentBasedModel`s map unique IDs (integers) to agent instances.
 During the simulation, the model evolves in discrete steps.
 During one step, the user decides which agents will act, how they will act, how many times, and whether any model-level properties will be adjusted.
 Once the time evolution is defined, collecting data during time evolution is straightforward by simply stating which data should be collected.